 The Fund makes loans to qualified political subdivisions for projects that meet the eligibility requirements of the Act.
 Loans are financed by capitalization grants, state match, loan repayments and interest earnings.
-Interest rates on loans vary between 1.75% and 4.5%, and are generally repaid over 20 years starting within one year after the project is completed.
-Details of loans receivable as of June 30, 2019, are discussed below:
+Interest rates on loans have varied since inception of the program between 0.8% and 4.5%, and are generally repaid over 20 years (though 30-year terms are also now available) starting within one year after the project is completed.
+Details of loans receivable as of June 30, 2020, are discussed below: